Esmae/Benchmarking/index.md

 ## Summing Datasets
 * I wrote a simple index iterator (not as a class), useful as a reference – can't run faster than this.
 Just increments the 1D memory index.
 My method sumMyIndexIterator, uses this iterator to add up all the elements in a dataset and returns the value.
 * I also wrote a stride iterator (as a class), based on the stride iterator in Eclipse January.
 My iterator uses the strides of each axis to determine the order in which to iterate through the axis.
+The axis with the smallest stride is incremented along first and the axis with the largest stride is incremented last.
 * I wrote this in 2 slightly different ways, so MyStrideIterator has 2 hasNext functions.
 HasNext runs faster than hasNext2.

 ## Summation Results: